HakeemSalaudeen/salesproject-batch-processing-on-AWS/README.md

 ---

-## **Features**
+## **Key Features**
-- **Serverless Architecture**: Uses managed services like Redshift Serverless and Glue for scalability and reduced operational overhead.
+- **Serverless Architecture**: Uses managed services like Redshift Serverless and Glue for scalability eliminating infrastructure management overhead.
-- **Automated Data Pipeline**: Glue jobs are scheduled to run hourly to process new data.
+- **Automated Data Pipeline**: Glue jobs are scheduled to run hourly to process new data files.
 - **Error Handling**: SNS sends email notifications for Glue job failures.
 - **Infrastructure as Code**: All resources are deployed using Terraform, ensuring consistency and reproducibility.
-- **Security**: Redshift is deployed in a private subnet, and credentials are stored securely in Secrets Manager.
+- **Security**: Redshift is deployed in a VPC (private subnet), least privilege access, and credentials are stored securely in Secrets Manager.
+- **Cost Optimization**: Pay-for-use model with no upfront infrastructure costs

 ---